 One of the most common needs for images in projects I take on is the removal of background.
 If shot correctly you can save a ton of time by using a solid fill background during your photoshoot.

 Capturing high-quality photos

 Without good photography, editing photos can be a real challenge.
 I can't stress enough about making sure your photos are up to par before you even open a photo editing application.
 Pay attention to:

 - Avoid shooting at night unless that's the look you're after

 - Remember to charge your camera batteries as you will likely need the extra juice.

 - Go ahead and assume most photos you take won't make the cut.
 Usually, I only end up with a handful of photos I'm happy with during a shoot (sometimes none at all ).

 - A good camera is in order.
-Phones and handheld cameras have come a long way and work for various applications but a true DSLR camera is where it’s at.
-I shoot RAW photos which you can’t do with a handheld device like an iPhone.
+Phones and handheld cameras have come a long way and work for various applications but a true DSLR camera is where it's at.
+I shoot RAW photos that you can't do with a handheld device like an iPhone.

 Lighting gear and tips